vandaltool/zipr/README.md

 # Preparing Zipr for Use (Setting up local postgres tables)

 Next we need to setup the proper tables in a local copy of the postgres database.
+In the `zipr` directory, run:
 ```
-cd ~/peasoup_umbrella
 ./postgres_setup.sh
 ```